June 2014 Senior Activity Calendar

 During this International Men's Month, encourage the men to make something with wood.
 Supply participants with wood kits and glue, which can be purchased at your local supply store or dollar store.

-Have fun out in the backyard during this Great Outdoors Month by assembling s'mores with residents.
+Have fun outdoors on your facility's patio during this Great Outdoors Month by assembling and eating s'mores with residents.

 Root Beer Floats Social

-Have fun with residents as you make root beer floats by simply serving small cups of vanilla ice cream and root beer.
+Cool off during the afternoon by inviting residents to make and enjoy root beer floats with vanilla ice cream and root beer.

 Concert in the Park

-Enjoy the weather outdoors by inviting your residents' favorite entertainer for an after-dinner concert outside.
+Enjoy the weather outdoors by inviting your residents' favorite entertainer for an after-dinner concert outside on the back patio.

 - Birthday: Jacques Cousteau, French undersea explorer (1910)